We seek healing.

 Each in our own way, we seek healing for that soft, tender spot that has been bruised.

 I share classes using the intelligent sequencing of Hatha Yoga in the Himalayan Tradition, which emphasizes both stability and ease in body, mind, and breath.
 “Simple” poses are profound, beginner’s mind is encouraged, and loads of variations are offered.
 Classes move at a steady pace with a balance of “flow” to cultivate ease, and holding poses to cultivate strength.
+The breath is primary, & is constantly revisited & shaped … in order to bring steadiness to the mind.
 Each class culminates in a guided relaxation to soothe and / or energize the nervous system, and many classes include guided breathwork or a short meditation.
 Hatha Yoga is more than asana, and suitable for any experience level … It is a truly holistic practice based in a living tradition of thousands of years.

 Here’s where I’m currently sharing Hatha Yoga classes: Yoga Classes.

 I look forward to practicing with you :).